msadat50/Engineering_4_Notebook/README.md

 ![ring](https://user-images.githubusercontent.com/71345399/202533355-f3b9e6d3-3ef9-4e3e-ab2c-d68135bf8adb.png)

 ### Reflection
-This assignment was super easy, I really enjoyed doing this.
+This assignment was super easy.
+I had fun working with Hope, when we had trouble doing something we asked eachother first, than we would ask Mr. Miller.
+I really enjoyed doing this.
 The videos that was in the instructions really helpded me because I could see how it was done.
-I also learned how to use the Linear pattern
+I also learned how to use the Linear pattern.

 &nbsp;